SalesConnection/Caction-Support/docs/Project_Schedule_Page.md

 ## Project Schedule Page

-**Project Schedule** provides an overview of project timelines, including key details such as project names, descriptions, statuses, assigned personnel, and scheduled dates.
-It helps users track the progress and deadlines of various projects in a calendar format.<br><br>
+**Project Schedule** provides an overview of the job timelines of the project.
+It helps users track the progress and deadlines of various jobs under one project in a calendar format.<br><br>

 1. At the desktop site navigation bar, go to Business Management > Schedule > Project Schedule.<br>